codecrafters-io/build-your-own-redis/stage_descriptions/lists-09-jp1.md

 ### `LPOP` with multiple elements

-The `LPOP` command can take an optional argument to specify the number of elements to remove from a list.
+The `LPOP` command accepts an optional argument to specify the number of elements to remove from a list.
 The command returns the removed elements in a [RESP array](https://redis.io/docs/latest/develop/reference/protocol-spec/#arrays).

 For example: